 What do you think our biggest scientific challenge is in the next 20/50/100 years?

 It’s not really a science challenge but the challenge of recognizing that it’s not an either/or between the environment and the economy.
 The economy is actually a wholly owned subsidiary of the environment and if we don’t have a clean and healthy environment, we won’t have a solid economy.

 Whose work in your scientific field are you most impressed by?

 I was most impressed by two EPA mentors.
 One was Rick Linthurst.
 Rick was kind of bold and visionary in his thinking and not afraid to tackle challenges.
+He passed away this April.
 The other one was Gil Veith.
 He passed away from pancreatic cancer but I was most impressed by Gil because he joined EPA very early and he did it because he was passionate about EPA’s mission and restoring the environment.
 Both inspired me to contribute the most I can to the EPA.

 Editor's Note: The opinions expressed herein are those of the researcher alone.
 EPA does not endorse the opinions or positions expressed.